 Although traditionally as a metric for retail brands to understand marketing efficiency, MER has become a reliable high-level way for omnichannel brands to track marketing spend.

 What is Marketing Efficiency Ratio?

-Marketing efficiency ratio measures the overall performance of your marketing campaigns: total revenue divided by total spend.
-It is also known as marketing efficiency rating, blended ROAS, or ecosystem ROAS.
+Marketing efficiency ratio measures the high-level success of your marketing campaigns: total sales revenue divided by total marketing spend (both from the same time period).
+It is also known as marketing efficiency rating or blended ROAS.

 But unlike ROAS, MER isn't meant to guide advertising decisions at the ad or campaign level.
 Instead, MER helps you understand how efficient you need to be in your marketing in order to achieve your target profitability (full discussion on MER planning below).

 In short, it shows how responsible you are with spending your marketing dollars.

 To calculate MER, divide your total sales revenue by your marketing spend across all channels (if you would rather express it as a percentage, multiply the result by 100):

 For example, if your total sales in 2021 totaled $2.13m and your total marketing spend was $542,000, your MER for 2021 was 3.87 (or, expressed as a percentage, 387%).